codeanywhere/documentation-old/connections/bitbucket.md

 git push origin master // Push your local changes to bitbucket

-For more information see [Working with repositories](http://docs.codeanywhere.com/connections/bitbucket.html#working-with-repositories)
+For more information see [working with repositories](http://docs.codeanywhere.com/connections/bitbucket.html#working-with-repositories)